martinResearch/postponed/README.md

 ![image](https://user-images.githubusercontent.com/18285382/229304858-7a292775-120e-4f95-8520-a80a1e70738e.png)

-Note that the signature of `postponed_repeat_string`, `(s: str, n: int) -> (() -> str)` is explicit and relatively easy to understand: it returns a callable that take not arguments and return a string.
+Note that the signature of `postponed_repeat_string`, `(s: str, n: int) -> (() -> str)` is explicit and relatively easy to understand: it returns a callable that takes no arguments and returns a string.

 In addition, by using `check_inputs=True`, one can automatically check at run time that the list of arguments and their type are conform with the function signature.
-The is done in the main process as early as possible when `postponed_repeat_string` is called by using [typeguard](https://pypi.org/project/typeguard/) under the hood.
-This allows to catch errors earlier, before the tasks executes on a subprocess which can make the code easier to debug and reduce the duration of the debugging loop.
+The is done in the main process as early as possible, when `postponed_repeat_string` is called by using [typeguard](https://pypi.org/project/typeguard/) under the hood.
+This allows to catch errors earlier, before the tasks are executed in a subprocess , which can make the code easier to debug and reduces the duration of the debugging loop.

 ## Alternatives

 * Dask's [delayed decorator](https://dask.pydata.org/en/latest/delayed.html).
-It soes not perform run-time type checks and requires installing Dask and all its dependencies.
+It does not perform run-time type checks and requires installing Dask and all its dependencies.
 * [lazy python](https://pypi.org/project/lazy_python/).
 It does not perform run-time type checks and seems unmaintained.
 * Joblib's [delayed](https://joblib.readthedocs.io/en/latest/parallel.html).
 It does not propagate the type information.
 Using `delayed(repeat_string)(s=1, n="sdf")` with the `repeat_string` defined above does not cause mypy to raise any error and the delayed function signature is displayed as `(*args: Any, **kwargs: Any) -> tuple[Any, tuple, dict[str, Any]]` when doing autocompletion in Visual Studio Code, which is not very useful.
 There is an [open issue](https://github.com/joblib/joblib/issues/1176) to solve this.